 How long should a personal statement be?

 Ideally, your personal statement should be no more than around 150 words (or four or five lines of your CV).
 Any more than this and you run the risk of rambling and taking up valuable space.

-Remember: it is a summary.
-It is not a cover letter.
+Remember: it’s a summary, not a cover letter.
 So keep it concise, pertinent and to the point.
-Essentially, the shorter the better.

-Try bullet-point answers to these when drafting to help make sure you’ve ticked all the boxes.
-If you’re struggling for inspiration, use the job description to help you identify the specific skills the employer is looking for.
+To make sure you’ve ticked all the boxes, consider bullet-pointing answers to these when drafting your personal statement.
+And, if you’re struggling for inspiration, use the job description to help you identify the specific skills the employer is looking for.

 What tense should it be written in?

-Your personal statement can be written in any person or tense.
-Just make sure you maintain consistency throughout.
+Your personal statement can be written in any person or tense – as long as you maintain consistency throughout.

-So avoid statements such as: ‘I am a recent business economics graduate.
+This means avoiding statements like: ‘I am a recent business economics graduate.
 Excellent analytical and organisational skills.
 I am driven and self-motivated individual that always gives 100% in everything I do.
-Proven track record of success’, at all costs.
+Proven track record of successes’ – at all costs.

 How long should I spend writing my personal statement?